 Public Service Loan Forgiveness is another one of Ramsey’s constant punching bags.
 He hates it and discourages listeners from relying on it, even if they have several years of service under their belts.
 Personally, I’ve seen several friends use PSLF and other loan forgiveness programs to get rid of debts.

-I can’t say with 100% confidence that the programs will be around in 10 years, but I think if they get disbanded they will have a phaseout period.
+I can’t say with 100% confidence that the programs will be around in 10 years, but I think if they get disbanded they will have a phaseout period, and typically existing borrowers are grandfathered in.
 If you plan to qualify for PSLF, enroll in the program, and don’t aggressively repay your student loan debts.
 Instead, put as little as you can toward the debts and as much as you can toward your investments.
 If PSLF doesn’t work out, you can hopefully liquidate investments to pay off the loans.
 If it does work out, then you did the right thing.

 Should I Consolidate?